itdevpraveen/todoapp/README.md

 To run the app install xampp and extract the file under htdocs over the folder "todolist"

-You can find the sql file for the app named " todo_list.sql" .kindly do an import to the database
+You can find the sql file for the app named " todo_list.sql" .kindly do an import to the database name "todoapp"

 Now you can run the applcation